Launch offer

 Drawdown model

-This distinction has a direct impact on how challenging the evaluation is in practice.
+This distinction has a direct impact on how manageable the evaluation is in practice.

 For a full breakdown of drawdown types and how they affect pass rates, read crypto prop firm rules and drawdowns explained.